SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 In the code above, we implement the following features:

 1. We first create a variable `isPhoto` and assign its value by checking the `mediaType` of the selected `DJIMediaFile`.
-For more details of the `DJIMediaType` enum, please check the "DJIMediaFile.h" file.
+For more details on the `DJIMediaType` enum, please check "DJIMediaFile.h".

-2. Next, if the `statusAlertView` is nil, we initialize it by invoking the `showAlertViewWithMessage:titles:action:` method of `DJIAlertView`.
+2. Next, if the `statusAlertView` is nil, we initialize it by invoking `DJIAlertView`'s `showAlertViewWithMessage:titles:action:` method.
 Here we create an alertView with one button named "Cancel".
-If user presses on the "Cancel" button of the alertView, we invoke the `stopFetchingFileDataWithCompletion:` method of `DJIMediaFile` to stop the fetch file task.
+If user presses the "Cancel" button of the alertView, we invoke `DJIMediaFile`'s `stopFetchingFileDataWithCompletion:` method to stop the fetch file task.

-3. Additionally, invoke the `fetchFileDataWithOffset:updateQueue:updateBlock:` method of `DJIMediaFile` to fetch the media file's full resolution data from the SD card.
-The full resolution data could be either **image** or **video**.
-Inside the completion closure, if there is an error, update message of the `statusAlertView` to inform users and dismiss the alert view after 2 seconds.
+3. Additionally, invoke `DJIMediaFile`'s `fetchFileDataWithOffset:updateQueue:updateBlock:` method to fetch the media file's full resolution data from the SD card.
+The full resolution data could be an **image** or **video**.
+Inside the completion closure, if there is an error, update the message of the `statusAlertView` to inform users and dismiss the alert view after 2 seconds.
 If there is no error and the media file is a photo, initialize the `fileData` property with the received data or append `data` to it if already initialized.
-(TODO: make note that videos don't actually download here.)
+Only photo saving has been implemented here.

 Next, accumulate the value of the `previousOffset` property by adding the length of the `data` param.
 Calculate the percentage of the current download progress and assign the value to the `progress` variable.
 Also, update the message of `statusAlertView` to inform users of the download progress.
 Furthermore, check if the download has completed and dismiss the alert view.

-Lastly, check if the media file is a photo, and invoke the `showPhotoWithData:` and `savePhotoWithData:` methods to show the full resolution photo and save it to the iOS Photo Library.
+Lastly, if the media file is a photo, invoke the `showPhotoWithData:` and `savePhotoWithData:` methods to show the full resolution photo and save it to the iOS Photo Library.

 You can check the implementations of the `showPhotoWithData:` and `savePhotoWithData:` methods below: